aleksUIX/wrap-up/README.md

-## wrap-up component
+## Wrapup component

-Wrap up is a reactive, responsive and interactive progress / stepper component.
+Wrapup is a reactive, responsive and interactive progress / stepper component.